milk-v/milkv.io/docs/duo/getting-started/arduino.md

 :::tip
 The latest available Arduino firmware version is [Duo-V1.1.2](https://github.com/milkv-duo/duo-buildroot-sdk/releases/tag/Duo-V1.1.2).

+DuoS does not currently provide a ready-to-use Arduino version of the firmware.
+Please go to [Buildroot SDK](https://milkv.io/zh/docs/duo/getting-started/buildroot-sdk) , clone it and switch to the arduino branch to compile.
 :::

-Refer to [Boot the Duo](https://milkv.io/docs/duo/getting-started/boot) in the previous chapter to install the SD card system.
+Refer to [Boot the Duo](https://milkv.io/docs/duo/getting-started/boot) in the previous chapter to install the system.

 Use a USB cable to connect Duo to your computer, and Duo will automatically power on.